 Four to zero.
 The Peeps destroy G2 in the final game, holding their opponents to a shut out while pouring in four goals themselves.
 To someone watching their first game, it would have seemed like the unheralded trio of Mist, Retals and Gyro were the experienced veterans considered one of the best teams in the world.

 An unsigned team had once again graced the Dreamhack championship podium.
 This has happened before, but the unsigned teams that won major events had all spent time playing at the game’s highest level in the past.
 The most notable example was the Muffin Men.
-After winning Dreamhack Atlanta in 2017, the trio of Squishy Muffinz, Torment and Gimmick was picked up by Cloud9.
+After winning Dreamhack Atlanta in 2017, the trio of Squishy Muffinz, Torment and Gimmick joined Cloud9.
 One year later and they were RLCS champions.

-Late in 2018, Envy moved operations and released their top-flight roster of Metsanauris, Remkoe and EyeIgnite.
-As an unsigned team named We Dem Girlz, they won ELEAGUE 2018 and were promptly picked up by TSM.
+Late in 2018, Envy moved operations and released their top-flight roster of Metsanauris, Remkoe, and EyeIgnite.
+As an unsigned team named We Dem Girlz, they won ELEAGUE 2018.

-Now it may be The Peeps turn to be courted by esports orgs.
+Esports organizations might now try to acquire The Peeps.
 Many top orgs still don’t have teams, now would be a great chance for them to change that.
 100 Thieves owner Nadeshot mentioned bringing Rocket League into the organization, with the org sitting out from the new Call of Duty League and $60 million over two funding rounds, they could be the Prince Charming coming to slide the slipper onto The Peeps.

 Credit Mitch Reames